DNS is the phonebook of the internet!

 - Web browser cache.

 - Operating system’s cache.

-An excessive communication with remote DNS servers is a time-consuming process that results in low performance.
-In order to prevent this, the resultant IP address will get stored in the OS cache, browser cache, DNS resolver cache.
+Excessive communication with remote DNS servers is a time-consuming process that results in low performance.
+In order to prevent this, the resultant IP address will get stored in the OS cache, browser cache, and DNS resolver cache.